 4. Soy Milk

-One of the highest selling and popular alternatives to traditional milk, soybeans are soaked and ground together, which are then boiled and filtered to obtain the milk.
+Soy milk is one of the highest-selling and popular alternatives to traditional milk.
+Soybeans are soaked and ground together, then boiled and filtered to obtain the milk.

 The popularity of this milk has made it the go-to choice for many people, and its ease of availability makes it easy to give it to your child at any point in time.
 The constitution of this milk is quite close to that of the traditional milk from the cow, which is why many families opt for using this milk in other preparation items as well.

-Soy allergies are not unheard of, and if your child suffers from it as well, this milk would be a no-go.
-Also, many brands do fortify their soy milk products with calcium and vitamin D, but the amount of fortification may not be enough for your kid.
+Soy allergies are not unheard of, and if your child suffers from it as well, this milk will obviously be a bad choice.
+Although many brands fortify their soy milk products with calcium and Vitamin D, the amount of fortification may not be enough for your kid.
 Checking the value on the label should help you ascertain what’s right for your child.